Spinal Cord Tumours

 Surgery is often the treatment of choice for tumours that can be removed with an acceptable risk of spinal cord or nerve injury.
 Through the minimally invasive (keyhole) approach, small incisions are made and guiding instruments and microscopic video cameras are utilised to access tumours deep inside the body.

-To minimise trauma during surgery, a tubular retractor is commonly used to progressively dilate the soft tissues, instead of cutting directly through the muscles and minimal bone exposure.
+To minimise trauma during surgery, a tubular retractor is commonly used to progressively dilate the soft tissues, instead of cutting directly through the muscles and for minimal bone exposure.
 An MIS approach can shorten your hospital stay, reduce post-operative pain and unnecessary instrumentation in the spine.

 Summary